2005 Daytona 500: Race summary

-With 32 laps to go, John Andretti, running three-wide and following a group of cars going four-wide, crashed and turned into Leffler, taking that driver out of the race.
-This would bring up the eight caution, with Stewart still out in front.
+With 32 laps to go, John Andretti, running three-wide and following a group of cars going four-wide, crashed and turned into Leffler, taking him out of the race.
+This would bring up the eighth caution, with Stewart still out in front.

 Stewart became the first driver since Bobby Allison in 1981 and 1982 to lead the most laps in two consecutive Daytona 500's.

-The "Big One" occurred on lap 184.
+The 9th caution flag came out on lap 184 due to the "Big One".
 This began when Greg Biffle ran into Scott Riggs, collecting 11 cars in turn 3.
-Scott Wimmer's car took the worst of it, as his car went onto the apron, flipped over four times, spun on its nose, and crashed hard on its wheels.
-This crash brought out the ninth caution.
+Scott Wimmer's car took the worst of it, as his car went onto the apron, flipped over four times, spun on its nose, and landed hard on its wheels.
 Only some cars chose to pit, and Stewart and the others stayed out.
 Earnhardt Jr., who had languished in midfield for the earlier part of the race, was now up to third place.
 Kasey Kahne was right in the middle of this crash in his #9 mango colored Dodge Charger, but managed to miss it.
 Kahne charged again back up through the field when the race went back green.

 When the race restarted on lap 187, Andretti drove straight into Mike Skinner, starting a chain reaction crash (another "Big One") involving at least eight cars, bringing out the immediate 10th caution.
 This crash was the result of someone (possibly Skinner) missing a gear at the restart.
 Kasey Kahne was also involved in this crash, because as he checked up Dale Jarrett in the 88 accidentally punted him into the infield grass.
 Kahne spent a lot of time on pit road, but he did not lose a lap, and apparently his car was, or should have been being checked for fender rubs, when the race restarted Kahne made his way from about the 20th position to about the 8th position, but there was clearly still a tire rub on his right front fender; because it was clearly smoking, and FOX commentator Darrel Waltrip even made mention of it, as he made his way back up through the field again.